lucasmmassa/robotics-cinematic-control/README.md

 # University Course Final Task

-Using Coppelia Remote API along with Python to control some robots.
+Using Coppelia Remote API along with Python to control some robots and practice differential kinematics concepts.